VIC.GOV.AU | Policy and Advisory Library

 Details

 Understanding the distinction in roles and responsibilities between school council and the principal supports the effective and efficient operations of the council and the school.
 School council powers and functions are set out in this policy.
-Responsibility for all other aspects of running a school rests with the principal, with support from the department and other members of school staff.
+Responsibility for all other aspects of running a school rests with the principal and school leadership.

 School council functions, powers and objectives

-School council functions, powers and objectives are set out in various instruments, including the Education and Training Reform Act 2006, the Education and Training Reform Regulations 2017, Ministerial Orders and the school council’s own constituting Order.
+School council functions, powers and objectives are set out in various instruments, including the Education and Training Reform Act 2006, the Education and Training Reform Regulations 2017, and Ministerial Order 1280.

-The following information sets out the various functions, powers and objectives prescribed in the Education and Training Reform Act and the Education and Training Reform Regulations.
+The following information sets out the various functions, powers and objectives prescribed in the Education and Training Reform Act 2006 and the Education and Training Reform Regulations 2017.

 Further information on school council powers and functions is available in the Guidance and Resources tabs, including links to other department policies relating to specific school council functions and powers, such as the Child Safe Standards, occupational health and safety and finance.